Key Takeaways

 Impactful Adjustments

 Significant in-game modifications have boosted the effectiveness of specific junglers.
 The quest reward mechanics and extended duration of home guards create faster map movements.
-Junglers such as Noo-Noo and Nocturne, who benefit from enhanced movement speed, can achieve strategic positioning and flanking more adeptly.
+Junglers such as Nunu and Nocturne, who benefit from enhanced movement speed, can achieve strategic positioning and flanking more adeptly.

 Moreover, home guards now remain active until reaching jungle, combat, or the furthest minion, further amplifying map presence.
 This change allows champions like Zed and Shaco to maximize the benefits of speedy returns to lanes for advantageous plays.